matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

  - With "insertion" events, we just add them to the start of each chronological batch (where the oldest message in the batch is).
-The next older-in-time batch can connect to that "insertion" point from the previous batch.
+The next older-in-time batch can connect to that "insertion" event from the previous batch.
- - The initial base "insertion" event could be from the main DAG or we can create it ad-hoc in the first batch so the homeserver can start traversing up the batch from there after a "marker" event points to it.
+ - The initial base "insertion" event could be from the main DAG or we can create it ad-hoc in the first batch.
+In the latter case, a "marker" event (detailed below) inserted into the main DAG can be used to point to the new "insertion" event.
- - We use `m.room.batch` events to indicate which `m.room.insertion` event it connects to by its `m.next_batch_id` field.
+ - `m.room.batch` events have a `m.next_batch_id` field which is used to indicate the `m.room.insertion` event that the batch connects to.

 Here is how the historical batch concept looks like in the DAG: